 - Have you made your weekly prayer call?
 Habitually discussing God and praying with a friend is a great way not only to hear His voice but also to

 confirm that it is His voice you’re hearing.

 - Dear Sister in Christ, as we embark on this time of reflection of what Christ did for us on the cross, let us look at the Last Supper and what Jesus was telling us when he washed his disciples’ feet.
 Open your Bible and turn to John 13:1-35.

 Clean Your House!

-My husband and I have been studying our Hebraic roots and even hosted Passover this year.
+My husband and I have been studying our Hebraic roots and have been blessed to host the Passover meal for many years.
 I loved learning all about the symbolism of the ceremonial Seder dinner!
 One of the things that really struck me was the washing of hands and feet during the celebration.
 We read in John 13:3-17 that Jesus washed His disciples’ feet as well.
 What is so interesting is that the Jews wash to be cleansed of sin in order to partake in the meal.
 Jesus washes the disciples’ feet not only as a ritual, but also as an example of how we are to love one another!
 We are going to take a deeper look into John 13, but first a little history on Passover.

 The Lord’s Passover is also known as the Day of Preparation for the Feast of Unleavened Bread, which is usually the seven days preceding the Resurrection (Luke 22:1).
 At the start of Passover, the first day of unleavened bread, Jewish people remove all the leaven from their homes (Exodus 12:15,19-20).
 A search is conducted with a candle to check all the nooks and crannies where leaven might exist.
 When Peter and John went to make arrangements to secure a place for the Passover meal, they would have removed all the leaven from the upper room (Luke 22:7-13).